gavin-ho1/wharton-investing-comp/README.md

 3.  **Percentile Statistics Table:** A table summarizing key performance metrics (CAGR, Volatility, Sharpe Ratio) for different percentile outcomes.
 4.  **Benchmark Comparison Table:** A table comparing the average performance of the simulation against a historical equivalent period for a benchmark ticker (e.g., SPY).

 Additional outputs, including a summary CSV and standalone versions of the plots, are also saved to the `reports/` and `data/` directories.
+Images used in our final report, along with the code used to generate them can be found in `final-images/`.